Matrix Science Mascot Parser toolkit

 ms_mascotresults::getNumDecoyHitsAboveHomology() No homology thresholds, so always returns the same number as getNumDecoyHitsAboveIdentity().

-You cannot specify MSPEPSUM_PERCOLATOR with an Integrated error tolerant search.
+You currently cannot specify MSPEPSUM_PERCOLATOR with an Integrated error tolerant search.

 The following configuration functions are relevant: